freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-testing/index.md

 >
 > - Approval Decision

-Acceptance Testing focuses on checking if the developed software meets all the requirements.
+Acceptance Testing centers on checking if the developed software meets all the requirements.
 Its main purpose is to check if the solution developed meets the user expectations.

 Acceptance Testing is a well-established practice in software development.
 Acceptance Testing is a major part of Functional Testing of your code.